Cold-water brewed coffee tastes different than hot-water brewed coffee, as you might expect. But is cold brew coffee less acidic?

 The Bottom Line

+So is cold brew coffee less acidic?
 If you prefer lower acidity coffee, then cold brew might be the right choice for you.
 Your smooth-tasting cold brew can have all the benefits of hot coffee without stomach burns.
 And for the sweetest and lowest acidic cold brew, you might want to go with a dark roast!

 Featured image credit: iStock